 How to manage your mortgage on parental leave: Tips for reducing the financial strain

 Are you going on parental leave and worried about keeping up with your mortgage payments?
-We've got you covered with our top tips for reducing the financial strain.
+We've got you covered with our top tips for reducing the short-term financial strain.

 Tip #1: If you can, start stashing money